 The National Privacy Principles set the standards by which we handle, collect, use, distribute and store personal information collected from our clients.
-A copy of these Principles is available from the health service.

-As a part of our commitment to providing quality health care we maintain records containing information concerning your health history.
+As a part of our commitment to providing quality health care, we maintain records containing information concerning your health history.
 The following types of information may be maintained:

 - Personal details such as your name, address, date of birth;